Open

 Chemical emission evaluation testing laboratory

 The in-house laboratory conducting these assessments has received accreditation from Germany’s Federal Institute for Materials Research and Testing (BAM) and is therefore capable of conducting the assessments required for applications for Blue Angel certification.
-It has also received ISO/IEC 17025 and 28360 accreditation to conduct measurements in a fair and neutral manner.
+It has also received ISO/IEC 17025 accreditation to conduct measurements in a fair and neutral manner.

 Safety Assessments of Ink, Toner, and Other Consumables